SumiSastri/dev-blogs/docs/dns-domain-name-system/part3-how-to-choose-a-web-hosting-service.md

 DNS propagation is the process by which information is relayed from the service provider you have bought your web domain from all the way up through a global network to the top-level DNS registry.
 This takes about 24-48 hours to complete.
 The DNS allows several resellers to sell domain names.
 You may therefore buy your domain name from one service provider and very easily host with another.

-You register your domain name then with ICANN, [International Corporation for Assigned Names & Numbers](https://lookup.icann.org/).
+You register your domain name then with ICANN, [International Corporation for Assigned Names and Numbers](https://lookup.icann.org/).
 Usually your domain name reseller service will send you an email and request you to register these details.
 You can make these details private or public.
 Many domain-name squatters will purchase domain names and resell them for higher prices - words like mortgage, interest-rates for example rank high on SEO, so domain name squatters may purchase these names and never host looking to make a profit on the resale of the domain name.

 The domain name can now be mapped to a name server.
 Once you purchase hosting all you will need to obtain the correct nameservers from your service provider and map the name server (usually notated as `ns1` and `ns2`) to your host.
 The instructions may vary from service-to-service but they are fairly simple and easy to follow.

-For example `ns1.bluehost.com IPnumber` & `ns2.bluehost.com IPnumber` is the pattern used to map the name server from where you purchased your domain name, say for example NameCheap, to BlueHost.
+For example `ns1.bluehost.com IPnumber` and `ns2.bluehost.com IPnumber` is the pattern used to map the name server from where you purchased your domain name, say for example NameCheap, to BlueHost.

 ## Comparing web hosting services